Tsa-research11/BionicWalk/README.md

 ## Folder Structure and Contents

-* 'data/my_data': Contains the datasets used in the study.
+* 'data/my_data': Contains a sample of the (reduced feature set) datasets used in the study.
 These datasets are derived from a transtibial amputee subject and cover three locomotion modes:
      * Level ground walking
      * Stair ascent
      * Stair descent